Section IV: Grading

 It is essential that your students know how they are to be academically evaluated in your course(s).
 Course grading policies should, therefore, be clearly described in each course syllabus.
 These grading policies exist so that students:

 - know what you expect of them academically, and

 An instructor’s failure to adhere to his or her stated grading policies could result in a legitimate student grievance over a final grade.

 Students should be periodically informed of their grades and progress during the semester so that they can work to continually improve their academic work.
 Students should be informed of their responsibility to actively check their progress, either through formal consultation during office hours, a brief after-class inquiry, through email contact, or via posting of grades in the currently approved Learning Management System.
 Students should be advised that at least three hours of out-of-class study is usually necessary for every 50 minutes of in-class time.
 Additionally, courses that include laboratory work may require two or more hours outside of class time for completion of assignments.
 Instructors should be more than “generally aware” of each current student’s progress; i.e. they should have means to check student progress in a timely manner at any given point throughout the semester.

-Students experiencing academic difficulties in their class(es) should be primarily assisted by their instructor, counseled in the Student Services office and/or referred to the Learning Center for tutoring or additional assistance in such areas as reading, writing, math and study skills.
-It is the general policy of The Learning Center to apprise each class of the importance, welcoming attitude, and general concern to provide help for student’s benefits by a class visit, usually early in the semester.
+Students experiencing academic difficulties in their class(es) should be primarily assisted by their instructor, counseled in the Student Services office and/or referred to the Learning Commons for tutoring or additional assistance in such areas as reading, writing, math and study skills.
+It is the general policy of The Learning Commons to apprise each class of the importance, welcoming attitude, and general concern to provide help for student’s benefits by a class visit, usually early in the semester.

 D. Tests and Quizzes